gavinying/modpoll/README.md

-### Poll local modsim
+### Poll local device (modsim)

-If you prefer a local test, you can launch your own device simulator by running `modsim` locally,
+If you prefer a local test or behind a company firewall, you can launch your own device simulator by running `modsim` locally,

 ```bash
 docker run -p 5020:5020 helloysd/modsim